linode/docs/docs/kubernetes/manage-a-docker-cluster-with-kubernetes/index.md

 ## Kubernetes Pods

 A [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) is a group of one or more tightly coupled containers that share resources such as storage and network.
-Containers inside a pod are started, stopped, and replicated as a group.
+Containers inside a Pod are started, stopped, and replicated as a group.

 ![Kubernetes Cluster](kubernetes-cluster.png)